cheeseman-lab/brieflow/README.md

 Brieflow is set up as a Snakemake workflow with user configuration between steps where necessary.
 Thus, a user must configure parameters between workflow steps with configuration notebooks.
-This example analysis details the steps necessary for configuring parameters and running workflows.
+This example analysis details the steps necessary for configuring parameters and running step workflows.
 While each step's workflow has its own Conda environment (compiled by Snakemake at runtime), the notebooks all share a configuration environment.

 ### Step 1: Set up workflow/configuration Conda environments

 The workflows share a base environment (`brieflow_workflows`) and each have their own Conda environments compiled by Snakemake at runtime (in [workflow/envs](workflow/envs)).
 All notebooks share a configuration environment (`brieflow_configuration`).

+*Note*: We do not include the data necessary for this example analysis in this repo as it is too large.

 #### Step 1a: Set up Brieflow workflows environment